-Gloves should be worn as a barrier when cleaning up bodily fluids or preparing and handling food.
+Personal Protective Equipment, such as disposable gloves, aprons and face masks will be provided and made available to staff members.
+These should be worn as a barrier when cleaning up bodily fluids or preparing and handling food.
 Hands must be washed after gloves are removed and gloves should never be used as a substitute for washing hands.